This post may contain affiliate links. Please see my disclosure policy.

 Oats: I use and recommend Quaker old-fashioned oats.
 Be sure to pulse the oats in a food processor or blender for 20 seconds (to reach a coarse consistency).

-Make Ahead: Roll the dough into balls and freeze on a baking sheet for 1 hour, then transfer to an airtight container in the freezer for up to 2 months.
+Make ahead: Roll the dough into balls and freeze on a baking sheet for 1 hour, then transfer to an airtight container in the freezer for up to 2 months.
 Bake frozen cookie dough balls as directed, adding 1-2 minutes to baking time.

 These were absolutely delicious!!
 My husband took some to work and the coworkers were amazed at how good they were!
 I need to work on the right consistency for the icing with next batch!
 But wow – they are now a family favorite!!